Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Experimental results

 \subsection{Quantile regression}

 We explore the use of quantile regression to predict values $z$ so that ``there's a 90\% chance that the average temperature will be below $z^\circ$ at your location next month'' -- or, equivalently, ``there is a 10\% chance that the average temperature will exceed $z^\circ$ at your location next month.''
-In this sense, quantile regression focused on the $90$-th percentile predicts temperature and precipitation extremes, a task highly relevant to a myriad of stakeholders.
+In this sense, quantile regression focused on the $90$-th percentile predicts temperature and precipitation extremes, a task highly relevant to many stakeholders.
 We train a linear regression model fitting the quantile loss (Linear QR), a random forest quantile regressor (RFQR), \citep{RFQR:2006}, a U-Net, and the stacked model.
-Details of the Linear QR and the RFQR are discussed in Section \ref{sec:baselines}.
-The below experimental results show that temperature extremes can be predicted with high accuracy by the learning-based models (particularly our stacked model), in stark contrast to historical quantiles or ensemble quantiles \new{in the case of temperature quantile regression}.
-The results for precipitation are less striking overall, though the learned models are significantly more predictive in some locations \new{as for the precipitation quantile regression task}.
+The Linear QR and the RFQR details are discussed in Section \ref{sec:baselines}.
+The below experimental results show that temperature extremes can be predicted with high accuracy by the learning-based models (particularly our stacked model), in stark contrast to historical quantiles or ensemble quantiles in the case of temperature quantile regression.
+The results for precipitation are less striking overall, though the learned models are significantly more predictive in some locations \new{on this} quantile regression task.

 \paragraph{Quantile regression of precipitation} For each location, the 90th percentile value is calculated based on the historical data.
 For the ensemble 90th percentile, we simply take the 90th percentile of the $K$ ensemble members. \cref{table:precip_qtr_ncep_test} summarizes results for precipitation quantile regression using the NCEP-CFSv2 ensemble.
 Our stacked model is able to significantly outperform all baselines.
-In \Cref{fig:precip_qtr_loss_ncep_test}, we show heatmaps of quantile loss of all locations in the U.S., where blue means smaller quantile loss and yellow means larger quantile loss.
-We observe that the \new{learning-based} models are outperforming the baselines, especially in Washington, California, Idaho, and near the Gulf of Mexico.
+The performance illustration is given in Appendix \ref{sec:app_nasa_res}, \Cref{fig:precip_qtr_loss_ncep_test}.